 10:8-11 Then (a) the voice which I heard from heaven spoke to me again and said, "Go, take the little book which is open in the hand of the angel who stands on the sea and on the earth."
 So I went to the angel and said to him, "Give me the little book."
 And he said to me, (b) "Take and eat it; and it will make your stomach bitter, but it will be as sweet as honey in your mouth."
 Then I took the little book out of the angel's hand and ate it, and it was as sweet as honey in my mouth.
 But when I had eaten it, my stomach became bitter.
 And he said to me, (c) "You must prophesy again about many peoples, nations, tongues, and kings."

-- Some have suggested that, because of his appearance, the “angel” is the Messiah, but this passage clearly indicates otherwise: John obeys the voice from Heaven and tells the angel to give him the book.
+a.
+Some have suggested that, because of his appearance, the “angel” is the Messiah, but this passage clearly indicates otherwise: John obeys the voice from Heaven and tells the angel to give him the book.
 The angel is subservient to both the One who speaks from Heaven and to John.
-He is just a representative and a messenger of the Lord.
-(The literal meaning of the Greek word for angel, aggelos, is “messenger.”)
+He is just a representative and a messenger of Yehovah (The literal meaning of the Greek word for angel, aggelos, is “messenger.”)

-- In the context, the contents of the book appear to be a revelation of the final plagues of the Day and the Wrath of Yahuah still to come after the parenthetical details of Chapters 11-14 are revealed, the seventh trumpet has sounded, and “the mystery of Yahuah is finished” (10:7).
-The Day of the Lord is sweet news to the Redeemed but bitter to those who are perishing.
+c.
+In the context, the contents of the book appear to be a revelation of the final plagues of the Day and the Wrath of Elohim still to come after the parenthetical details of Chapters 11-14 are revealed, the seventh trumpet has sounded, and “the mystery of [Yehovah] is finished” (10:7).
+The Day of Yehovah is sweet news to the Redeemed but bitter to those who are perishing.
 And John is told that he must prophesy again about the people of this world.
-So, the contents of the seven thunders and of the little book may reveal the plagues of the Wrath of Yahuah that are poured out after the seventh trumpet has sounded, the carnage of “Armageddon,” the terror of Great White Throne Judgment, or all three.
+So, the contents of the seven thunders and of the little book reveal the plagues of the Wrath of Elohim that are poured out after the seventh trumpet has sounded, the carnage of “Armageddon,” the terror of the Great White Throne Judgment, or all three.
 They may also, in the same way that the sweetness and bitterness of the contents of the scroll that Ezekiel ate foretold the destruction of Jerusalem (cf. Ezekiel 2:9-3:3; 4:1-3), refer to the destruction of Jerusalem which, at the end of the Final Seven Years, will become, spiritually, like Sodom and Egypt (cf. 11:8, 13; 16:19).

 Please click one of the following links to navigate this site: